About the course

 You will extend your subject knowledge to cover the subject content needed to teach a wide range of Information Technology, Digital Literacy and Computer Science courses to secondary pupils.
 You will also learn how to plan and teach effective lessons that cover areas such as algorithms, programming and development, data and data representation, hardware and processing, communication and networks and information technology skills, knowledge and understanding.

 You’ll learn in small, friendly and supportive groups, designed to give you the confidence to succeed.
-Course tutors are very experienced and you’ll have a personal academic tutor to support you through your studies.
-Teaching is through workshops, tutorials and lectures, some with guest speakers, and through group work.
+Course tutors are experienced teachers and you’ll have a personal academic tutor to support you through your studies.
+Teaching is through workshops, tutorials and lectures, some with guest speakers, and through group work with other trainee teachers.

 Assessment is typically through the completion of a range of classroom activities, written assignments, reports, personal subject audits and the development of portfolios of evidence.
 There are no formal examinations and the assignments are carefully designed to help you to develop your teaching practice further.
 Upon successful completion of the programme we recommend Qualified Teaching Status be awarded by the Department for Education.